London - In flight

-Make your own way to London Gatwick Airport for a scheduled Emirates flight to Yangon via Dubai.
+Fly from London Heathrow or Gatwick Airport on a scheduled Emirates or Malaysia Airlines flight to Yangon via Dubai or Kuala Lumpur.

 Early this morning, we transfer to the Mandalay jetty to take a leisurely cruise on the Irrawaddy towards Bagan.
-The vessel is privately chartered for our group and along the way we will stop to explore a local village, and lunch will be served on board, before we reach Bagan in the late afternoon.
-Our hotel for the next two nights will be the Shwe Yee Pwint Hotel (3T), while we will dine in a Bagan restaurant this evening.
+The vessel is privately chartered for our group and along the way we stop to explore a local village, and lunch is served on board, before we reach Bagan in the late afternoon.
+Our hotel for the next two nights is the Shwe Yee Pwint Hotel (3T); and we dine in a Bagan restaurant this evening.

 Today’s journey begins with a visit to an elevated temple which offers spectacular views over the surrounding plains, before we continue to the 900-year old Ananda Temple, one of the most revered temples in Bagan, which houses four standing Buddha statues, covered in gold leaf.
 Later we visit the village of Myinkaba, known for its traditional lacquer workshops and the 12th century Gubyaukgyi Temple, adorned with well-preserved murals.
 Before lunch at a local restaurant, we enjoy a traditional Burmese tea party.
 The remainder of the day is free.

 Bagan - Heho - Nyaung Shwe - Inle Lake